arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 ## How To Describe A Promise?

-A message such as:
+A commit message such as:

 ```
 Use Set instead of List
 ```

 is neither a commitment nor a behaviour description: it's an activity report.
-It could be written in the style of a BDD method:
+It makes more sense when written in the style of a BDD method:

 ```
 When the cart contains more than 10k items doesn't crash